Public health practitioner

 Public health practitioners can have a huge influence on the health and wellbeing of individuals, groups, communities and populations.

-Public health practitioners work in many places and in many specialty areas of public health.
-They may support healthy lifestyle programmes, for example helping individuals and groups to stop smoking and take more exercise.
-They may work in local communities or in public health teams specialising in health protection, for example working on immunisation programmes and screening.
-They may also play an important role in national and local health campaigns.
-Other public health practitioners may work in the public health knowledge and intelligence teams in local government organisations and Public Health England (PHE).
+Public health practitioners work in many places and in many areas of public health.
+For example, they may support healthy lifestyle programmes, helping individuals and groups to stop smoking and take more exercise.
+To take another example, they may work on immunisation programmes and screening, based in local communities or in public health teams specialising in health protection.
+Some public health practitioners may play an important role in national and local health campaigns.
+Others may work in the public health knowledge and intelligence teams in local government organisations and Public Health England (PHE).

 Public health practitioners work with people from a range of organisations in the public sector, voluntary sector, and private sector to promote and support the health of the public.